top of page

 Contains affiliate links, see disclosure

 So, was it worth it?
 You can be the judge of that.
-The kids had a ball making them; it entertained a 21m, 5 year old and 10 year old at the same time, and the end results are undeniably gorgeous, the afternoon sun sparkling on them is so pretty.
+The kids had a ball making them, and the end results are undeniably gorgeous, the afternoon sun sparkling on them is so pretty.
 What's more, there are so many psychological and physical benefits of creating together.
 So I'm thinking yes, while I'm wiping the last of the glitter off the skirting board, it was worth it.

-Will we ever use glitter again?
-Possibly not.
-But if we do, I will at least buy us some eco glitter.
-We love this set by Green Glitter as it's plant based and comes in four colours, so perfect for creating firework pictures:
+If we use glitter again, I will buy us some eco glitter - we love this set by Green Glitter as it's plant based and comes in four colours, so perfect for creating firework pictures.

-If you fancy making your own sparkly fireworks, then you will need:
+If you fancy making your own glitter fireworks, you will need:

-Take your TP roll and cut slits about 2" deep all the way around.
-Older children can help with this part of the process!
+Take your tube and cut slits about 2" deep all the way around.
+Older children can help with this part of the process but you might need need to do this for younger ones as it' a bit tricky.

 Bend all the slits back on themselves to make your exploding firework shape.
 Try to ensure they bend at the same point.

-Pour some glue on your plate and dip the end of the TP roll in.
+Pour some glue on your plate and dip the end of the tube in.
 Make sure it's loaded with quite a bit of glue and well covered as this will give you the best results.

 Now for the fun bit!
 Working quickly so the glue doesn't dry, sprinkle glitter liberally over the glued area until it's covered.

-When you're happy with the colours and coverage, give the paper a little tap to remove the excess (I told my boys to do this away from their body so that it lands on the table not all over them!)
+When you're happy with the colours and coverage, give the paper a little tap to remove the excess (you might want to prompt your little one to do this away from their body so that it lands on the table not all over them).

 Leave your fireworks to dry then display them somewhere that the sun or a light will hit, so you admire it twinkling as you walk past.